Weighing in: Craft CMS vs WordPress

 Yoast SEO is the SEO plug-in of choice for WordPress users.
 It analyses pages, scores the content and meta data with a simple traffic light system, and provides recommendations for authors to optimise their content.

-SEOmatic is the top choice for Craft CMS developers with good reason, it makes modern SEO practices turnkey for every kind of business.
+SEOmatic is the top choice for Craft CMS developers with good reason; it makes modern SEO practices turnkey for every kind of business.
 Powerful and easy-to-use, it’s part of our default setup for clients to prioritise optimisation from the very beginning of each project.

-When it comes to SEO, the difference between the two CMS lies in the efficiency of the platforms themselves.
-Generally-speaking, WordPress sites can be hampered by unoptimised hosting and excessive plug-in usage, all of which affect overall search rankings.
-These problems can affect Craft CMS sites too, but as the platform offers greater control over the infrastructure, architecture and meta data from the start, with less external plug-in interference, it better supports the development of well-optimised sites for search engines.
+These problems can affect Craft CMS sites too, but as the platform offers greater control over the infrastructure, architecture, and metadata from the start, with less external plug-in interference, it better supports the development of well-optimised sites for search engines.

-Is there enough in the SEO stand-off for there to be a clear winner?
+Is there enough in the SEO standoff for there to be a clear winner?
 Let’s call this one a draw.

 Security